 |Can a client profit from this auction process?|

 What is Auction Market?

-An auction is a mechanism where exchange auctions the investor’s stock holding when the person had sold the stock but is unable to deliver it within a stipulated time period.
+An auction process is a mechanism where the exchange auctions the investor’s stock holding when the person had sold the stock but is unable to deliver it within a stipulated time period.
 This mechanism is basically a kind of penalty apart from the fees for the auction.
 Hence, keep a precaution that your stock doesn’t go into the auction process.
 It takes place mostly due to an investor’s carelessness.

 Whenever you sell shares, there’s always a buyer on the other side.
 So when you sell shares and cannot deliver it back to the buyer for which he had already paid money, in such a scenario, the exchange calls for an auction.
 So your broker will try to purchase the shares in a buy-in auction market on T+2 day and the settlement of auction shall be done on T+3 day (holidays are not included).